dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/7-Server.md

 prompt$ sudo apt-get install cowsay
 ```

-Linux systems have the notion of privilege levels and access control.
+**`sudo`** Linux systems have the notion of privilege levels and access control.
 The top level account on any system is the **superuser** or **root** account, which has the ability to make any change to anything.
 Regular users always run with privileges below that of root.

 `sudo` is `substitute user do`&mdash;it's a way to run individual commands with superuser-level privileges without actually logging in as the root account.

 ![xkcd #149](https://imgs.xkcd.com/comics/sandwich.png)

-- `apt-get` is a standard command for managing packages and installing programs on many Linux distros.
+`apt-get` is a standard command for managing packages and installing programs on many Linux distros.
 It has to be run as root to make
 system changes, so it's prefixed by `sudo`.

 Run the program: